-Retribution Paladin DPS Spec, Builds, and Talents — Dragonflight 10.2
+Retribution Paladin DPS Spec, Builds, and Talents — The War Within (11.1.0)

-On this page, you will find out the best talents for each tier for your Retribution Paladin in World of Warcraft — Dragonflight 10.2.
+On this page, you will find out the best talents for each tier for your Retribution Paladin in World of Warcraft — The War Within (11.1.0).
 We also have default talent lists for various types of content, such as raiding or Mythic+.
 If you play with Warmode on, we have your PvP talents covered as well.

 If you were looking for WotLK Classic content, please refer to our WotLK Classic Retribution Paladin talents.

-Retribution has two main types of builds to choose between, "Auto-Attack" builds with Crusading Strikes, and "Zero Downtime" builds without it.
+Retribution has two main types of builds to choose between: builds with Crusading Strikes and builds with

 Crusading Strikes removes